-Draw Down and Maximum Draw-down in Gold Trading
+Draw Down and Maximum Draw Down in Gold Trading

 When it comes to trading, the risks to be managed are potential trading losses.
-Using gold trading money management guidelines will not only protect your gold account but also make you profitable in long run.
+Using gold trading money management guidelines will not only protect your account but also make you profitable in the long run.

 Draw-down

-If you have $10,000 capital & you make a loss in a single trade of $500, then your drawdown is $500 divided by $10,000 which is 5% draw-down.
+If you have $10,000 capital and you make a loss in one trade of $500, then your drawdown is $500 divided by $10,000 which is 5 percent draw-down.

 Maximum Draw-down